preswes14/UNTITLEDDICEGAME/README.md

 ### The DOOM Meter
 The party has a shared DOOM meter that fills as bad things happen:
 - Any time a 1 is rolled: +1 DOOM
-- Bad encounter choices: +1-2 DOOM
+Sometimes, result of failing an encounter: +1 DOOM
-- Ferryman's crossed marks triggering: +2 DOOM
+- Ferryman's crossed marks triggering: +2 DOOM (No, I didn't write this, remove this!)
 - Other misfortunes and curses

 **DOOM affects only DOOM rolls, not standard rolls** - every point of DOOM subtracts 1 from each DOOM roll result (except natural 20s).